ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

-- `subnetID` is a Buffer or cb58 string representing subnet
+- `subnetID` is a Buffer or cb58 string representing Subnet
 - `nodeID` is a string representing ID of the node whose stake amount is required during the given duration
 - `startTime` is a big number denoting start time of the duration during which stake amount of the node is required.
 - `endTime` is a big number denoting end time of the duration during which stake amount of the node is required.